johanhaleby/javalin.github.io/pages/docs/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-then you can compose these functions into a domain specific "application service function":
+then you can compose these functions into a generic "application service function":

 {% capture java %}
 // This example is using an imaginary FP library for Java that has methods such as "partially".